Wristbands FAQ

 Q: How long will the data be kept in the Teams cloud?
 Will the data be accessible after the wristband expires?

-On the other hand, the 4-year wristbands are designed for organizations and teams that regularly train large numbers of athletes.
-These wristbands offer a long-lasting, cost-effective solution for streamlining testing and maintaining accurate records over an extended period.
-With these wristbands, teams can easily track athletes’ progress and monitor performance metrics consistently.
-The Teams portal goes beyond simply managing scoresheets; it provides tools for comprehensive long-term performance tracking and analysis, making it an essential asset for serious training programs that prioritize athlete development and data-driven decision-making.
+A: Expired wristbands can’t be scanned any longer.
+The 1-day wristbands are specifically designed for short-term events such as weekend camps, combines, or trial periods.
+They are an excellent choice for individuals or organizations looking to evaluate the product without a significant commitment.
+Their affordable price point and disposability make them practical for temporary use while still providing valuable insights during the event.
+Conversely, the four-year wristbands are intended for organizations and teams that regularly train large numbers of athletes.
+These wristbands offer a durable, cost-effective solution for streamlining testing and maintaining accurate records over an extended period.
+With these wristbands, teams can easily track athletes’ progress and consistently monitor performance metrics.
+The Teams portal goes beyond simply managing score sheets; it provides tools for comprehensive long-term performance tracking and analysis, making it an essential asset for serious training programs that prioritize athlete development and data-driven decision-making.

 Q: I am having trouble programming and reading the wristbands

-On iPhones (iOS/Apple) the NFC-antenna is on the back of iPhones at the top of the phone.
+A: You need to place the active area of the wristband, which is the thicker part, directly on the NFC antenna located on your phone.
+It is essential that the wristband is actually touching the antenna for it to register properly.
+Please note that the specific location of the NFC antenna can vary depending on the model of the phone you have.
+On iPhones (iOS/Apple) the NFC-antenna is on the back of iPhones at the top edge of the phone.
 To read the NFC tag with an iPhone, place the top edge of the back of the iPhone on the tag.